janasheirah/Library-Management-System-Application/README.md

 ## User stories:
--   As a user, I want to be able to create an account on the library application system.
+-   As a user, I want to be able to be able to see the list of books available in the library.
 -	As a user, I want to be able to add a book to my cart.
--	As a user, I want to be able to view the list of books in my cart and their deadlines.
+-	As a user, I want to be able to view the list of books in my cart.
--	As a user, I want to be able to mark a book as read on my account.
+-	As a user, I want to be able to return a book.
--	As a user, I want to be able to search for books by author and genre.
+-	As a user, I want to be able to search for books by genre.